yetanalytics/dl4clj/README.md

 - Eval/Evaluation (tested)
 - Neural Networks DSL (tested)
 - Optimize (tested)
-- Spark training
+- Spark training/hosting

 ## Spark Training
 For a walk through on how to use Spark wtih dl4j, see: https://deeplearning4j.org/spark

 How it is done in dl4clj
 - same workflow as https://deeplearning4j.org/spark#Overview
-  - need to verify the spark hosting of trained models
+  - NOTE: need to verify the spark hosting of trained models

-1) create your model

 ``` clojure
 (ns my.ns